Enoch2k2/qbot-cheetsheet/README.md

 qbot resolve <link> - resolves question

-qbot whoison? - lists all the tcs, also shows how long they have been waiting in queue or shows how long they have been in a pairing.
+qbot who is on? - lists all the tcs, also shows how long they have been waiting in queue or shows how long they have been in a pairing.

 qbot q - list all the students in queue
 ```